Theming

 Component styles missing

 You must import theme.css (built CSS), not theme.scss (source).
+The built file contains both the Bootstrap theme and the Vue components’ scoped styles.
 See the Installation guide for details.

 Dark mode not working